riffomonas/RR_R25_2014/research_plan.md

    - Generic w/ their project

 ### Autotutorials
-1. The importance of reproducible research and its relevance to studying the human microbiome
+**The importance of reproducible research and its relevance to studying the human microbiome**

-* Incomming:
+* Incoming:
   * Knowledge: At least a general familiarity with scientific method and microbiome research
   * Held ideas: Data and methods should be shrouded to protect research group